inflated-goboscript/assert/README.md

-# assert.gs
+# math.gs

-> assert certain conditions, if not true, give an error
+> general 'low level' math functions

-This is a assertion library which is built for [goboscript](https://github.com/aspizu/goboscript).
+This is a math library which is built for [goboscript](https://github.com/aspizu/goboscript).
  It is based on [the stdlib implementation](https://github.com/goboscript/std/), but it is designed to be used with [inflator](https://github.com/faretek1/inflator).

 ## Credits